Five Elements of Taoism: What Your Element Reveals

 - 8 or 9 → Earth

 Note: The birth year method gives your "heavenly element."
-A deeper analysis (called Bazi or Four Pillars of Destiny) uses your birth year, month, day, and hour to find your "Day Master" — a more precise reading.
-The birth year is your starting point.
-Think of it as your element's headline, not the whole story.
+A deeper analysis — called Bazi or Four Pillars of Destiny — uses your birth year, month, day, and hour to reveal your Day Master.
+That's the more precise reading.
+The birth year is your starting headline, not the full story.

-The Five Element Personalities
+The Five Element Personalities at a Glance

 Image Source: pexels